Compare Providers

 - No energy-based SoH calculation — Both use alternative metrics

-For dealers who need independently certified, cell-level battery health evidence, Battery Health Check powered by AVILOO offers TUV-certified testing with +/-3% verified accuracy and full cell-level heatmap analysis in just 3 minutes.
+For dealers who need independently certified, cell-level battery health evidence, Battery Health Check powered by AVILOO offers the world's first dual TUV-certified test with +/-3% verified accuracy and full cell-level heatmap analysis in just 3 minutes.

 The Bottom Line